Toronto families in ‘panic mode’ as Ontario enforces new after-school care rules

 New provincial rules this fall expanded the duty of school boards to provide before- and after-school programs for children in kindergarten up to Grade 6 – changes that came with a strict deadline and no financial supports.
 The Toronto District School Board turned to licensed child-care operators, many of whom were already at capacity with infants, toddlers and kindergartners.

-The government also limited authorized recreation providers, which included Boys and Girls Clubs of Canada, to care for children six and older.
-Recreation providers that take all children including those younger than six, as Sprouts does, believed they were exempt because they teach specific classes, but are now being told by the government to limit their programs to three days a week for two hours a day per child.
+The government also limited authorized recreation providers, which included Boys and Girls Clubs of Canada, to care for children 6 and older.
+Recreation providers that take all children including those younger than 6, as Sprouts does, believed they were exempt because they teach specific classes, but are now being told by the government to limit their programs to three days a week for two hours a day per child.

-The Liberals began rolling out changes to the rules around child care after two-year-old Eva Ravikovich died in a hot car in 2013 outside of her unlicensed daycare in Vaughan.
+The Liberals began rolling out changes to the rules around child care after two-year-old Eva Ravikovich died in a hot car in 2013 outside of her unlicensed daycare in Vaughan, Ont.
 The daycare owner pleaded guilty to criminal negligence causing death.
-Eva's death brought heightened scrutiny to Ontario's child care system.
+Eva's death brought heightened scrutiny to Ontario's child-care system.

-"We know that parents often rely on before- and after-school care to accommodate their work schedules, and we are committed to ensuring that children in care are in a safe and healthy environment," a spokeswoman for Ms. Naidoo-Harris said.
+"We know that parents often rely on before- and after-school care to accommodate their work schedules and we are committed to ensuring that children in care are in a safe and healthy environment," a spokeswoman for Ms. Naidoo-Harris said.

 Emily Pengelly, co-owner at Sprouts, said she understands the government wants to keep children safe.
-But "they should be looking at the merits of the businesses out there," she added.
+But, "they should be looking at the merits of the businesses out there," she added.
 Children in the Sprouts program, she said, have access to a variety of classes, including dance, visual arts, robotics, cooking and martial arts.
 Staff at Sprouts pick up children from three nearby schools.
 Students from the French school board are bused in after school.

-The facility takes children of all ages, because there's a natural progression in dance class, for example, where three-year-olds come during the day, and keep accessing the program as they get older, Ms. Pengelly said.
+The facility takes children of all ages because there's a natural progression in dance class, for example, where three-year-olds come during the day and keep accessing the program as they get older, Ms. Pengelly said.

 "I'm being penalized for being different," she said. "[The ministry] is telling parents that they can't choose who teaches their kids how to tap dance or how to cook or how to learn Lego robotics.
 We're being punished because we offer programs across a broad spectrum."